TypeScript Notes

 produces warnings when it finds unreachable code or unused labels.
 Setting this option totrue

-suppresses those warnings instead.
+suppresses those warnings.
 Setting it tofalse

 produces build errors. -